bootdotdev/blog/content/webdev/put-that-framework-down.md

 ## But could it have worked in Rails?

 Yes.
 I'm sure that I could have just refactored that Rails project, found the hot paths, and optimized the performance bottlenecks.
-I mean, its unlikely that it was ever going to be as fast or as lightweight as a Go service, but the project was I/O bound so it could have been fine.
+I mean, it's unlikely that it was ever going to be as fast or as lightweight as a Go service, but the project was I/O bound so it could have been fine.

-The point is that sometimes as software engineers we find a hammer that we really f---ing love.
+The point is that sometimes as software engineers we find a hammer that we really love.
 It's such a fun hammer!
 It's so ergonomic!
 So *clean*!
 And we're so good at wielding it!
-So, its natural that we go around swinging it at every goddamn nail we see.
+So, it's natural that we go around swinging it at every goddamn nail we see.

 ## It's a question of defaults